HOW DO I START USING MY STAMPS?

 Your clear, photopolymer stamps will arrive on a printed acetate backing, and will be a little sticky to start.
 Don't fret - that's just part of normal manufacturing, but it does mean your stamps need to be primed for optimal ink transfer.

 Once the shiny coating is removed, you are ready to go!
-Simply peel your stamp off the backing, and position it on a clear stamping block, or a stamping platform, like the MISTI.
+Gently peel your stamp off the backing, and position it on a clear stamping block, or a stamping platform, like the MISTI.
 From here, select your favorite ink (we recommend any variety of water-based dye ink), and dab it onto your stamp gently.
-It is best to build the color onto your stamp, as opposed to saturating the color.
-If too much color is applied, you may find that fine-detail stamps lose a lot of their detail.
+It is best to build the color onto your stamp, as opposed to saturating the color from the start.
+If too much color is applied, you may find that fine-detail stamps lose their crisp edges.
 So we recommend dabbing ink on gently, and adding more as needed.

 Then simply stamp away!
-We recommend stamping straight on, without rocking the stamp.
+We recommend stamping straight on, without rocking the block or stamp tool you are using.
 This will help keep all lines crisp and even.

 The beauty of clear stamps is that they are see-though, so you can see exactly where your image will stamp and how much pressure to apply.